MicrosoftDocs/power-automate-docs/articles/ui-flows/run-ui-flow.md

 ## Schedule multiple UI flows on the same device

 You can schedule multiple UI flows to run on one or more devices.
-If more than one UI flow runs trigger on the same device, the UI flows backend orchestrates the runs by following these rules:
+If more than one UI flow is triggered to run on the same device, Power Automate will follow these rules:

-1. Sends the first UI flow to the target device.
+1. The first UI flow will run on the target device.

-1. Queues other UI flows and displays them as **waiting** in the UI flows or gateway details page.
+1. Additional UI flows will wait and retry every 30 seconds.
+Those will have the **waiting** status in the UI flows or gateway details page.

-1. Sends the next UI flow when each run completes.
+1. Upon completion of the current UI flow execution, the first retry for one of the additional UI flows will allow it to be executed.

 >[!NOTE]
 >These orchestration rules apply to both UI flows that are scheduled by the same user or by different users on the same device.